 In the year since my double mastectomy, I’ve had some very close friends and countless other women reach out to me directly or through someone else with questions about an upcoming mastectomy.
 It’s usually a text that goes something like this: “…scheduled for a mastectomy…feeling overwhelmed…what can I do…do you have any advice?”

 There is so much information available for women with breast cancer or women with breast cancer genetics.
 Maybe that’s a problem.
 Information overload.
 We’re overwhelmed.
 We just need to talk to someone who’s been through it.
 We’re confused.
 We’re alone in a very crowded room.
 We need a sister.

 Having a mastectomy, single or double, with cancer or prophylactically, is a journey full of unknowns surrounded by information.
 It’s hard to sift through it when you’re distracted by your own mortality or the thought of your body’s transformation.
 We are scared or ready, resigned, angry, frustrated, or any and all of the wide array of emotions that come along with this surgical prescription.

 To the friends who text me for advice for their friend or family member, I send this:

 When you know or love someone who is about to have a mastectomy…don’t talk about the “up side” of getting “new boobs” unless she brings that up.
 And even if she does bring that up, don’t talk about it, especially not the size.
 What’s good to talk about?
-Tell her all about your recent herpes outbreak.
-Those gory, horrific details will make her feel great.
-At least in my experience it did. #usecondoms
+First off, maybe she just needs you to listen.
+Then, ask her if she wants to laugh.
+The conversation I loved was when my friend shared about her recent herpes outbreak.
+Those gory, horrific details made me feel a lot better about my own situation. #usecondoms

 And then, once they are prepared to offer the right kind of support for their friend, I let them know they can feel free to pass this along: